Ernest Bryson: Career

-Ridley left a legacy to Bryson which he used to found an organ fund to replace the little antiquated organ at St Briavels, Gloucestershire, where he was organist in his retirement.
+Ridley left a legacy to Bryson which he used to found an organ fund to replace the little antiquated organ at St Mary the Virgin, St Briavels, Gloucestershire, where he was organist in his retirement.
 He is commemorated by a plaque on the organ.
-The claim that the Liverpool Cathedral organ was modelled on the organ at St Briavels is clearly incorrect as the Cathedral organ was designed first.
-The suggestion that the design of the St Briavels organ was based on the specification for the Cathedral is also unlikely because of the vastly different scale of the two organs and their locations.
-However, an expert on organ design might find some similarities in specifications of the two instruments.

-It was after his retirement to St. Briavels in 1924 that Bryson was invited to become the President of the Rodewald Concert Society.
-He accepted only after Elgar had declined the honour.
+Bryson was one of the founders of the Rodewald Concert Society, Liverpool and after his retirement to St Briavels in 1924, he was invited to become its President.
+He accepted only after Elgar had declined the honour, describing Elgar as combining "stupidity and impertinence" in his reply to the society.